 Check out chicory root!
 Whether you bring it in because it’s food for your microbiome or you’re just craving a cuppa without the caffeine, this root is worth digging up.

-I’ve got two chicory recipes favorites below that are sure to please whether you’re ready to warm up or need to keep cool.
+I’ve got two favorite chicory recipes below that are sure to please whether you’re ready to warm up or need to keep cool.

 Life-Changing Chicory Coffee